Rob Maas

-Rob Maas (born 17 December 1969) is a Dutch football manager and former player.
+Rob Maas (born 17 December 1969) is a Dutch football manager and former player, who is an assistant coach at PSV.

 Playing career

 Maas was born in Eindhoven and made his debut in professional football in the 1989–90 Eerste Divisie season when playing for FC Eindhoven.
 He then moved to the Eredivisie with RKC Waalwijk.
 In 1993, Maas transferred to Feyenoord, winning two KNVB Cups in three seasons.

 Subsequently, he moved to Germany's Bundesliga, playing for Arminia Bielefeld and then Hertha BSC.
 Although he did not receive a lot of playing time at Hertha, he helped the club win the DFB-Ligapokal two times during his time there.
 In 2003, Maas moved to the 2.
 Bundesliga club MSV Duisburg.
 After two seasons, he returned to the Netherlands, helping newly promoted Heracles Almelo avoid relegation and stay in the Eredivisie.
 He then had a second stint at RKC Waalwijk from July 2008 until June 2009, when he retired.